There are now 2 possible online modes for units:

 - Contact hours

-- up to 3 hours per week—students access online lectures and attend half-day seminar presentation sessions three times during the semester
+- up to 3 hours per week—students access online lectures and attend seminar presentation sessions each week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.